luizagandolfi/Case-MLOps/README.md

 # README for api for model usage.
-This part of the readme file is based on the serving of a pipeline.
+This part of the readme file is based on the serving of an api.

 ## Assumptions
 For this assignment, i assumed i could use the automatic swagger-ui, available by putting /docs at the end of localhost:8000.